banesullivan/README/TEMPLATE.md

 ## 💭 Feedback

-Add a link to the Discsussions tab in your repo and invite users to open issues for bugs/feature requests.
+Add a link to the Discussions tab in your repo and invite users to open issues for bugs/feature requests.